krusynth/digitalpolicy/content/_info/software-development.md

 > – [Aurynn Shaw](https://cloudisland.nz/@aurynn)
 {:.quote-author}

 @WARNING First off, you probably shouldn't be on this page.
-In general creating an entirely _new_ tool should be the last option in govvernment, you should look for policy solutions first.
+In general creating an entirely _new_ tool should be the last option in government, you should look for policy solutions first.
 For instance, instead of digitizing a form, can you remove the policy requirement for the form entirely, and make the service more accessible to everyone?

 If you can't fix it through policy, you should look for [a solution you can buy](/policies/procurement/).
 Sure, it's tempting to just quickly work up a little demo proof-of-concept, but the @FAR section [12.101](https://www.acquisition.gov/far/part-12#ariaid-title5) requires agencies to "buy before build," meaning you should look for @COTS whenever possible before writing a line of code. ([See the full article on procurement & acquisition for more details.](/info/procurement))